 During the discovery of UPF supporting selected user plane functionality, a consumer may include in the discovery request to NRF with required UPF capability information.
 The NRF returns one or more candidate for instances of UPF to the consumer.

 6.x.2 Procedures

-Editor's note: This clause describes high-level procedures and information flows for the solution.